Ancient Egyptian History See also:

 Eugenics - See Eugenics in the U.S. and related links.

-Fall of Civilizations Podcast NEW!
-AUDIO - A series of in-depth podcasts that explore the collapse of different societies through history.
+Fall of Civilizations Podcast AUDIO - A series of in-depth podcasts that explore the collapse of different societies through history.
+Also available on Podbay, Podcast Addict, and most other podcast apps.
 (By author Paul M.M.
 Cooper)

 Famous Trials - Extensive information about dozens of famous trials through history, from the trial of Socrates in 399 B.C. to the Derek Chauvin (George Floyd Murder) Trial of 2021.
 Includes chronologies, biographies, letters, images, court documents, essays, and related material.
 For high school and up (1995 - 2022; Professor Douglas O. Linder, University of Missouri-Kansas City School of Law).
 See Supreme Court links for landmark U.S. Supreme Court cases and famous federal trials.
 Famous FBI Cases & Criminals has overviews of famous historical cases (mostly from the U.S.) involving terrorism, bank robberies, organized crime, violent crime, white collar crime, and espionage.
 Covers the Brinks Robbery, the Lindbergh Kidnapping, Al Capone, Bonnie & Clyde, Willie Sutton, the Unabomber, Enron, and many others (Federal Bureau of Investigation).